Course Code |

 |

-The course is mandatory for university students from various disciplines, so it does provide students with knowledge and `information about the Palestinian reality and in particular the political developments of the Palestinian cause since its inception until the present day in line social and economic developments and political which constitute the main pillars for the study of the Palestinian political reality.
-This course aims to study Palestinian issue from its begging until present day in social, economic and political issue. |
+The course is mandatory for university students from various disciplines, so it provides students with knowledge and `information about the Palestinian reality and in particular the political developments of the Palestinian cause since its inception until the present day in line social and economic developments and political which constitute the main pillars for the study of the Palestinian political reality.
+This course aims to study the Palestinian issue from its beginning until present in social, economic and political issues. |

 11000108